svx/k8-traefik/docs/get-started/permissions.md

 ## Recap

-In this part of the tutorial you created a ClusterRole file, configured a ServiceAccount file and a ClusterRoleBinding file.
+In this part of the tutorial you created a ClusterRole, a ServiceAccount and a ClusterRoleBinding.

 These are the first steps needed for Traefik.

 Continue with the next part of the tutorial to learn how to deploy these files.